brightsolutions/ERPAL-Platform-Docs/docs/development/enable-euvat.md

 See the issue details for more information about what the patch does: [https://www.drupal.org/node/2366943](https://www.drupal.org/node/2366943)

-Patching may sound a bit scary at first, but it's actually just two steps given you are using git:
+Patching may sound a bit scary at first, but it's actually just two steps:

-  1. download the patch-file and put it into the root-directory of your git repository
+  1. download the [patch-file](https://www.drupal.org/files/issues/commerce_vat--rebase-price.patch) and put it into the root-directory of the commerce_vat module
-  1. apply the patch with this command: `$ git apply -v commerce_vat--rebase-price.patch`
+  1. navigate to the commerce_vat folder and apply the patch with this command: `$ patch -p1 < commerce_vat--rebase-price.patch`

 For more details on how to apply patches have a look at [https://www.drupal.org/patch/apply](https://www.drupal .org/patch/apply) when you are **using git** or [https://www.drupal.org/node/534548](https://www.drupal.org/node/534548) if you want to **apply a patch manually**.